How It Works #

 Policy files use TOML with [policy] section and [[rules]] array.
 Rules support glob patterns (*.md, docs/*.txt), size filters (min_size, max_size), and regulatory framework mapping (eu-ai-act, iso42001, c2pa).
 Safety-first: default_action = "exclude".
 Most-restrictive-wins on shared attestation IDs.

-SBOM attestation: parse SPDX 2.x / CycloneDX JSON, extract SHA-256 component hashes, batch-attest or verify via the CertiSigma API.
+SBOM assurance: validate local evidence readiness, compare release-to-release drift, create local evidence bundles, generate CI reference workflows, match explicit local vulnerability feeds, summarize VEX/CSAF status evidence, evaluate supplier intake policy results, parse SPDX 2.x / 3.0.1 and CycloneDX JSON, extract SHA-256 component hashes, and batch-attest or verify hashes via the CertiSigma API.

 census sbom attest sbom.spdx.json --source "ci-pipeline"